ojdon/html5-game-development-gulp-workflow/README.md

+# HTML5 Game Development Gulp Workflow
-A gulp workflow that is optimised for HTML5 Game Development.
+A collection of gulp tasks that are optimised for HTML5 Game Development.

 ## Getting Started